SirVer/ultisnips/docs/CONTRIBUTING.md

 ## Before you add a feature

-UltiSnips is so rich on features that it borders on feature creep.
-It is also an understaffed and undermaintained project.
-Since every feature needs to be maintained forever, we are very careful about new ones.
+UltiSnips has a deep feature set, and every feature needs to be maintained forever, so we like to align on a design before code is written.
 Please create alignment before putting too much work into a novel idea.
 There are several ways of doing this: